harsohailB/three-card-poker-judger/README.md

 - Deck - `deck.py`

   - Holds all the cards that would be in a deck

+- Main Driver - `main.py`

+  - Entrypoint of the poker game that parses input to create game and output winners

 ### Deck - Singleton Design Pattern